 “The line was wrapped around my hand.”

 “Yes.
-The fish kept pulling until the espeque stopped him.”
+And the fish kept pulling until the espeque stopped him.”

 “And then you let go?”

 Meu Deus do céu!
 This conversation was not helping me at all.
 The thought of being dragged underwater by a monster fish — it was not the image I needed right then.

-Fishermen and sailors have drowned, or had various body parts removed when caught by a line.
+Fishermen and sailors have drowned, or have had body parts removed when caught by a line.
 Call it an occupational hazard.

 “So what happened to the fish after you let go?
 Did he get tired?”

 “Not that one,” he said, shaking his head.
 “He broke the line.”

 Silence and more damn plunking.
 Though twenty years had passed since I’d last seen that movie, certain scenes were still fresh in my memory.
-Particularly the one where the great white shark leaps over the Orca’s stern, ripping out the transom and weighing it down so the irascible captain slides kicking and screaming to a grisly end — all in blood spitting Technicolor.
+Particularly the one where the great white shark leaps over the transom, weighing it down so the irascible captain slides kicking and screaming to a blood-spitting end — all in vivid Technicolor.

 Suddenly Mamede’s fist shot up.